 - Assist with discharge/admission of patients, grooming, leg wraps, on-loading and off-loading animals.

-- Provide technical assistance for all clinic admissions
+- Provide emergency and routine technical assistance for all clinic admissions.

 What We're Looking For